 A number of aircraft crashes lead to the aircraft being on fire.
 This indicates that the antenna cable should be protected with fire resistant materials.
 Preferably the complete installation should be protected with this.
 Make sure the cable doesn't pass over any fuselage joint (which might break in a crash) and that the ELT and antenna are mounted on the same frame structure to minimize transverse separation.

-The presence of the ELT antenna close to a second antenna can influence its performance, cause detuning or alteration of its radiation pattern.
+The presence of the ELT antenna close to another antenna can influence its performance, cause detuning or alteration of its radiation pattern.
 High power VHF transmissions (COM) can cause interference of receiving GPS signals and the injection of this VHF signal can excite the output stage of the ELT transmitter generating harmonics resulting in interference with the GPS receiver.
+So make sure to keep these antennas several feet apart.